carnivorouspeanut/Coursework2017-2018/README.md

 # Coursework2017-2018
-CW on machine learning in phylogenetic analysis
+CW on machine learning in phylogenetic analysis.
-The initial data with feature tables is in
+All data and scripts are divided by analysis method (Holdout or k-fold) in corresponding folders.